 We operate our business in a manner that results in a better world by focusing on our people, our planet and the communities in which we live and work.
-As we strive to maintain best practices for sustainability, Lexmark's commitment to corporate social responsibility (CSR) is global in reach, balancing economic, environmental and social concerns.
+We extend our commitment further by developing solutions that enable our customers to achieve their own sustainability goals.

-Our respect for these principles applies within our own organization and as it relates to our partners.
-We extend our commitment even further by developing solutions that enable our customers to achieve their own sustainability goals.
-On November 29, 2016, Lexmark International Inc. was acquired by a consortium of investors comprised of Ninestar Corporation, PAG Asia Capital and Legend Holdings.
-Headquartered in Lexington, Kentucky, Lexmark is now a privately held company and is governed by a Board of Directors.
+On November 29, 2016, Lexmark International, Inc. was acquired by a consortium of investors comprised of Ninestar Corporation, PAG Asia Capital and Legend Holdings.
+Headquartered in Lexington, Kentucky, Lexmark is a privately held company and is governed by a Board of Directors.
+Ventures LLC was formed August 25, 2020, as a wholly owned subsidiary of Lexmark International, Inc. Lexmark Ventures reaches beyond print and imaging to leverage our multidisciplinary talents in engineering, global supply chain and market development.